DKaramfilov/Telerik-Academy/README.md

 Telerik-Academy
 ===============

-Homewok
-Some of my homework projects.
+Homewok, some of my homework projects.
 Most of projects are for exam preparation or for forum posts.
+For more info look at http://telerikacademy.com/